teyou/Unity_POC_Socket/README.md

 /Client/

-This contains Unity3D code for showing the result (aka color), the color is can change in realtime via index.html
+This contains Unity3D code for showing the result (aka color), the user can change the color in realtime via index.html